zammad/zammad-org/src/sr/reference/docker-compose-scenarios.md

 ## Преглед

 If the "vanilla" Zammad stack doesn't cover your use-case, you can use one of the pre-defined scenarios.
-We don't recommend to change the compose files locally, because it will be hard to keep track of upstream changes for the stack then.
-This is why you should either use Portainer's repository build method or clone the repository and update it regularly, when using docker compose.
+We don't recommend to change the Compose files locally, because it will be hard to keep track of upstream changes for the stack then.
+This is why you should either use Portainer's repository build method or clone the repository and update it regularly, when using Docker Compose.

 The following scenarios are supported and explained further below: